Projektionisten/capacitor-braintree/README.md

 }
 ```

-Also, an intent-filter for the jump back into the app needs to be defined.
+Also, an intent-filter for returning into the app needs to be defined.
 The `${applicationId}` does not need to be replaced by anything, it automatically inserts the package name of the application

+Beware: If your package name includes special characters like an _underscore, the intent filter is not going to work and you have to replace `${applicationId}` with a version of your package name with the special characters removed.
+For example, if your package name is `com.package_name.example`, the scheme would have to be `com.packagename.example.braintree`

 ``` xml
 <intent-filter >